-- delivery of a Framing Statement that clearly established the main (acting and directorial or design) choices made, the contexts of the interpretation, evidence of research outside of the playscript and how it was applied, and knowledge of the monologue, scene and wider playscript - information was clearly and concisely delivered - content that was highly consistent with that of the interpretation (stage 2) - the transition into stage 2 was clearly signposted and well executed
+- delivery of a Framing Statement that clearly established the main artistic concepts to be communicated through the interpretation and the associated choices that were made. - demonstrable evidence of research (both within and outside of the play) and how it was applied (analytical thinking), and the relationship between the monologue, scene and wider playscript.
+These choices allow students to demonstrate imagination and creative thinking. - information was clearly and concisely delivered, including using theatrical terminology and expressions - content that was highly consistent with that of the interpretation (stage 2) - the transition into stage 2 was clearly signposted and well executed